HacklabJKL/email-to-matrix/README.md

 This repository has support for the following sources:

-* [Unifi-video](https://video.ui.com/) by Ubiquiti.
+* [UniFi Video](https://video.ui.com/) by Ubiquiti.
 Sends motion alerts with pictures to a Matrix room.
 * [Asterisk voicemail](https://wiki.asterisk.org/wiki/display/AST/Voicemail).
 Sends voice mail message audio clips in Ogg Opus format to a Matrix room.
 * [Wordpress Contact Form 7](https://en.wordpress.org/plugins/contact-form-7/) by Takayuki Miyoshi.
 Sends contact form data to a Matrix room as a table.